aymanggv/sql-murder-mystery/README.md

 - Piece together clues using data from multiple tables
 - Identify the killer based on the evidence

-It’s an excellent test of SQL skills involving:
+It’s an excellent test of SQL skills and Data Analysis involving:
 - Filtering
 - Joins
 - Subqueries